Saint-Pol-de-Léon Cathedral: Monseigneur François de Visdelou (33)

 This white marble tomb, located in the choir area of the cathedral, is that of Monseigneur François de Visdelou.
 It is the work of the sculptor Nicolas de la Colonge and was executed in 1711.
 François de Visdelou was the confessor of Anne of Austria, the mother of Louis XIV.
 The gisant depicts de Visdelou reclining on a couch.
 The monument was saved from total destruction during the Revolution although the coat of arms was chiselled away and a finger of his right hand bearing his ring was also broken off.
 François de Visdelou was the Bishop of Léon from 1662 to 1668.
 There are two inscriptions on the tomb.
 One reads "Franciscus.
 Visdelou.
 Leon. epus.et.comes.Annae Austriacae.Gal.reginae conclonator. et eps.Madurae.Dein.epi.Consop.coadjuter. demun.leonem.eps et comes.
 Obit XV!!! mart.an.MDCLXXI" and the second inscribed on the mitre reads "NICOLAS DE LA COLONGE MDCCXI".

 In the vaulting near Visdelou's tomb is the coat of arms of the Rious of Kerangouez and their motto "Quitte ou double".
 The window here represents Monseigneur De Rieux.
 It is positioned above the plaster statue of Saint Pierre.
 The window here shows De Rieux being reinstated to the Leon episcopacy from which he had been removed.
 At the bottom of the window is a depiction of the town of St. Pol-de-Leon showing the fortifications, the cathedral and the Kreisker chapel.
 At the top of the window are the coats of arms of Monseigneur de Neufville, De Kergorlay, whose tomb is located in the chapel, Guéraut du Penhoat and Riou de Kerangouez.
 There is also an altar dedicated to Saint Matthew here and a door leading to the rue de Petit-Cloître.
 This door is also known as the Saint Matthew door ("Porte Saint-Mahieu").

-The tomb of Monseigneur Roland de Neufville, Bishop of Léon 1562 to 1613
+Monseigneur Roland de Neufville, Bishop of Léon 1562 to 1613

 Monseigneur Bishop Roland de Neufville's tomb is located on the south side of the ambulatory and there is also a stained glass window in the cathedral honouring his memory.